Click To Call: (973) 377-7377

 Lease Termination in New Jersey

-Both tenants and landlords can break their lease after serving proper notice.
+Both tenants and landlords can break their lease agreement after serving proper notice.
 The notice to serve depends on the rent payment frequency.

 a landlord and tenant looking at a folder full of papers